 WalshStreet Appraisals has answers to "Frequently Asked Questions"

-||WalshStreet Appraisals is more than happy to answer any questions you might have about appraisals or real estate in Los Angeles County.
+||WalshStreet Appraisals is happy to talk to you about any inquiries you might have about appraisals in Los Angeles and Los Angeles County.

 Describe what an appraiser does

 What are the reasons I would request services from WalshStreet Appraisals?

 How is an appraisal different than a home inspection?

 What is the difference between an appraisal and a comparative market analysis (CMA)?